KonradHoeffner/tempoguide/index.md

 #### Tamiyo, Inquisitive Student

-Bowmastering at their endstep to draw the Brainstorm out is OK sometimes.
+Bowmastering at their end step to draw the Brainstorm out is OK sometimes.
 APNAP comes into play: Active players triggers go on stack first.
 On their turn if they Brainstorm you play Bowmasters, ping something, they draw 3 triggering Bowmasters 3 times and triggering Tamiyo's flip, resolve brainstorm, flip goes on stack, then your 3 Bowmasters triggers, and hopefully kill their Tamiyo, so probably not a good play, but on our turn these triggers are switched.
-This allows you to consider flipping Tamiyo at odd times in the face of a Bowman if you have an answer to their consequent boardstate.
+This allows you to consider flipping Tamiyo at odd times in the face of a Bowman if you have an answer to their consequent board state.
 Often against Bowmasters mirrors, just using your mana efficiently to sorcery speed a clue away from Bowmasters mana is correct.